top of page

 What always intrigued me most were the cars that stood out from the rest, whether it's through unique styling, noteworthy performance figures, or simple obscurity and rarity - in other words, the exotic.
 That passion was solidified during my years as a student at UCLA, conveniently located near the affluent communities of Bel-Air and Beverly Hills.
 During walks to and from class, I began seeing many unique cars in person that I had previously only read about or owned scale models of.
 Eventually, I started intentionally wandering the streets with a camera, searching for exotic cars and capturing those sightings through photos and videos.
 There's something very special about seeing unique cars in places where cars really belong - not on a showstand or roped off at a museum, but out on the streets under natural sunlight.
 Thanks to the rise of "Cars and Coffee" events in the late 2000's and early 2010's, I found myself regularly in the presence of all kinds of unique rides, including classics and prototypes that are rarely seen in action (if seen at all!).

 I'm now married with two children, and I'm a Christian committed to walking in faith and investing in my church community.
-Unlike with many car enthusiasts, my affinity for cars isn't about money, status, or attention.
-I never made it a goal to actually own a cool car.
+Unlike with many car enthusiasts, my affinity for cars isn't about money, status, or attention, and I never made it a goal to actually own a cool car.
 (A house is generally a better investment anyway!)
-If someday God were to bless me with the means of buying and properly caring for a special ride without neglecting more important priorities, I'll gladly take it.
+I always told people that if someday God were to bless me with the means of buying and properly caring for a special ride without neglecting more important priorities, I'd gladly take it.
 But ultimately, my automotive passion boils down to a deep appreciation of an artistic, technological, and/or historical masterpiece - an enthusiastic but humble response toward a creative God who I believe gave mankind the creative ability to build and design such wonders.

 For me, one of the most incredible things about this hobby is seeing antique cars, often over a century old, and realizing that every person who had a role in the car's design, engineering, and manufacturing has already passed on.
 Yet the car is still here - a testament to its significance even after several generations.
 Owning a special car is not about bragging rights, but rather about caring for a rare treasure whose story can continue to be told even long after we're gone.